tmtsoftware/csw/docs/src/main/commons/unit-tests.md

 :   @@snip [JSampleAssemblyTest.java](../../../../examples/src/test/java/org/tmt/nfiraos/sampleassembly/JSampleAssemblyTest.java) { #setup }

 Next, let's add a test.
 We will add a simple test that uses the Location Service to make sure the Assembly is running and resolve the registration information for it.

+@@@ note

+This test has been provided as part of the giter8 template as an example.

+@@@

 Scala
 :   @@snip [SampleAssemblyTest.scala](../../../../examples/src/test/scala/org/tmt/nfiraos/sampleassembly/SampleAssemblyTest.scala) { #locate }